bulutf/Hadoop-Word-Count-Frankenstein/README.md

 # Hadoop-Word-Count-Frankenstein

 Initialized an EC2 instance in AWS.

 Configured a pseudo-distributed mode Hadoop cluster.

-Project Gutenberg is an online library.
-Downloaded the text file of
+Downloaded the book from Project Gutenberg:
-Frankenstein; Or, The Modern Prometheus by Mary Wollstonecraft Shelley from there.
+Frankenstein; Or, The Modern Prometheus by Mary Wollstonecraft Shelley

 Used Map-Reduce to count distinct words in the book.